rc-bootcamp/rc-bootcamp/README.md

 ここで$a$、$b$、$c$は変数です。
 ```

-To add another language, append its language tag and content in the same way.
+To add another language, append its tag and content in the same way.
 The new language tag should be appended to `LANGUAGES` in `Makefile`.
 Use language tags following [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes) (e.g., `es` for Spanish, `zh` for Chinese).